projectcalico/calico/RELEASING.md

 1. Create a git tag, docker images, and release file by running `make -C calico_node release`.
 Follow the instructions to push the images but DO NOT PUSH THE TAG YET.
 1. Now merge the PR - this will cause the live docs site to be updated (after a few minutes).
 1. Push the tag.
-1. Create a GitHub release on the Calico repo, and upload the release file (calico_node/release-<VERSION>.tgz)
+1. Create a GitHub release on the Calico repo, upload the release file (calico_node/release-<VERSION>.tgz), and post the updated release notes (see above for details).

 ### Performing a "patch" release
 Patch releases shouldn't include any new functionality, just bug fixes (expect during pre-release testing).